Heard County DUI Lawyer – Heard County DUI Attorney

 Franklin GA DUI Lawyer – Franklin GA DUI Attorney

 The Law Office of Richard Lawson is a legal firm that exclusively specializes in DUI Defense.
-Attorney Richard Lawson is a former Georgia DUI prosecutor with over twenty years' experience in DUI law.
+Attorney Richard Lawson is a former Georgia DUI prosecutor with over twenty five years' experience in DUI law.
 Take a look at our Avvo reviews and see why we are the top-rated DUI Defense firm in the state of Georgia; then contact us for a free no-obligation case evaluation.

 How many DUI Attorneys in Heard County can say they have been on the other side of the courtroom?
-Richard Lawson began his legal career over twenty years ago as a DUI prosecutor.
+Richard Lawson began his legal career over twenty five years ago as a DUI prosecutor.
 During his prosecutorial career, he tried DUI cases to a jury, prosecuted reckless drivers, and other charges.
 As a prosecutor, he learned how police think, what the court is looking for, and arguments that can ruin a prosecutor's case.

 If you want a Heard County DUI Lawyer who does not comprehend the risk that DUI poses to public safety or does not consider your charges serious; the Law Office of Richard Lawson is not the firm to represent you.
 However, if you want a Heard County DUI Attorney who takes your case seriously, and will protect your rights by making the State prove their case beyond a reasonable doubt, we are the firm to represent you.